 Foods Promoting Recovery and Healing

-What your pup consumes after his myiasis treatment may have a great impact upon how well he recovers.
+What your pup consumes after his myiasis treatment may have a great impact on how well he recovers.
 Poor dietary choices may slow his healing.
-While it is vital that you follow any advice provided by the vet, the right recovery plan ought to include healthy foods which promote healing.
+While it is vital that you follow any advice provided by the vet, the right recovery plan ought to include healthy foods that promote healing.

 It is likely that your pet will not have much of an appetite after he comes off the anesthesia, particularly if he lacked an appetite before heading into treatment.
 Begin by giving him nutritious, small meals.
 If you do not know what food is okay for your dog, ask the vet for dog nutritionist for recommendations.

 You might want to ask the vet for recovery diet advice, yet usually, a post-trauma or post-surgery recovery dog diet will have increased fats, proteins, and calories.
 That way, even if your pup consumes a smaller portion, he’ll still be receiving all of the nutrition needed to heal.